 By Robbin Gould, Editor

 What do you get when you cross a charming, old-fashioned Western town with a couple thousand modern buggies — not stagecoaches and wagons, but recreation vehicles?
 From March 7 through 10, the answer was “Rally In The Valley,” FMCA’s 95th International Convention.

-This association extravaganza with a cowboy flair was held at Rawhide Western Town and Event Center in Chandler, Arizona, an 80-acre facility in the Gila River Indian Community, southeast of Phoenix.
-Its main draw is an authentic-looking 1880s Western town, where many convention activities took place.
+This association extravaganza with a cowboy flair was held at Rawhide Western Town and Event Center in Chandler, Arizona.
+The venue is an 80-acre facility in the Gila River Indian Community, southeast of Phoenix.
+So, its main draw is an authentic-looking 1880s Western town, where many convention activities took place.
 In fact, the “Rally In The Valley” was FMCA’s first convention ever held at a themed venue.

 The official coach count came to 2,627.
 That sum included 2,273 family-member coaches and 354 commercial coaches.

 Increased attendance at the event included a higher-than-usual number of “first-timers.”
 FMCA records indicate that Chandler was the first FMCA convention for 37 percent of those registered.
 The swell in attendance also was helped by the large number of FMCA members and other RVers who reside in Arizona full-time or seasonally.
 In addition, attendance figures were up for the general public who came to view just the exhibits.